lehy/ocaml-hnsw/README.md

 This is an OCaml implementation of approximate nearest neighbour search using HNSW.

-This is in development, and not in a usable state yet.
+This is in development, and probably broken.
+Please do not use it.